ElsevierSoftwareX/SOFTX-D-20-00024/README.md

 8. Time to set up the Python environment for PeptideMind.

     a.
-With command prompt, type the following command: `pip install poetry`
+Navigate into your PeptideMind folder: `cd C:\Users\Your_UserName\code\peptidemind`

     b.
-Navigate into your PeptideMind folder: `cd C:\Users\Your_UserName\code\peptidemind`
+Switch over to the GUI branch: `git checkout 2020-GUI`

     c.
+With command prompt, type the following command: `pip install poetry`

+    d.
 Next, type in `poetry install`

-    d.
+    e.
 The system will spend the next 5 minutes installing the python environment for you.
 It's a little slow, sorry.

 9. Time to set up the Gradle environment for PeptideMind: